 Nomad Kitsilano Menu Highlights & Prices

-For those planning a visit during the soft opening phase, here is what else you can find on the board:
+For those planning a visit during the soft opening phase, here is what else you can find on the main food and drink board:

 - Seoul Garden Bibim: 200-year Korean legacy bowl ($19).